Teshidesu/Teshidesu/README.md

 ### 📘 My Current Studies:

-Currently, I am in my `first year` as a `Technician in Software Design and Creation` at the National Institute of Professional Technical Training.
+I am in my `first year` as a `Technician in Software Design and Creation` at the National Institute of Professional Technical Training.
 Additionally, I am immersed in my `second-year` at the Cincinnatus Institute, where I study `Software Development` using Blended Learning and Experiential Learning methodologies.

 <img src="https://tenor.com/es/view/pokemon-daycare-pixel-art-nintendo-game-freak-gif-18136632.gif" alt="pixel" width="250" align="right">